C&O desk: Diplomatic Reception Rooms

 During the 1950s the new headquarters of the United States Department of State were planned and constructed at what is now called the Harry S Truman Building.
 Clement Conger, then an Assistant Chief of Protocol, recommended that a large area of the building be set aside for Diplomatic Reception Rooms as hotels and clubs had to be used for entertaining and receptions by the Vice President and Cabinet members as they could not use the spaces in the White House.

-Funds were appropriated by congress to build these sixteen rooms but no funds were set aside for furnishings or interior decoration.
+Funds were appropriated by Congress to build these sixteen rooms but no funds were set aside for furnishings or interior decoration.
 Opening with their first official event in January 1961, the rooms "looked like a 1950s motel: exterior walls made of floor-to-ceiling plate glass with exposed steel beams, openings without doors, support beams encased in fire-proofing material set out three feet from the walls, wall-to-wall carpeting on concrete floors, and acoustical-tile ceilings throughout" according to Conger.

 After Conger gave a tour of the space to Mary Caroline Pratt Herter, wife of then-Secretary of State Christian Herter, who was hosting the first event in the rooms, Mrs. Herter began to cry due to the quality of the rooms.
-Conger explained that after this interaction he "volunteered to run a public campaign to furnish the rooms in a manner befitting America's heritage."
+Conger explained that, after this interaction, he, "offered then to run a public campaign to furnish the rooms in a manner befitting America's heritage."
 Conger founded the Office of Fine Arts in the State Department and after their first meeting on March 22, 1961, began acquiring furniture and objects to decorate the Diplomatic Rooms purely through donations.
 The only government funds were spent on salaries and office expenses.